 <AR ON> if armed mode is ON or <AR OFF> if armed mode is OFF.
-Float will execute an auto-test in order to check that all sub-assemblies are ready for deployment.

-Armed mode set "ON" (=1) means that float is ready for deployment.
-Armed mode set to OFF (=0)means that float enters in "user-dialog mode" each time float is powered ON.
+Armed mode set "ON" means that float is ready for deployment.
+Armed mode set to OFF means that float enters in "user-dialog mode" each time float is powered ON.